Circuit Technology Center 22 Parkridge Road

 • GEIA-STD-0006

 This standard defines the requirements for fully replacing undesirable surface finishes using robotic hot solder dip.
 Requirements for qualifying and testing the refinished components are also included.
-This standard covers the replacement of pure tin and Pb-free tin alloy finishes with SnPb finishes for subsequent assembly with SnPb solder.
+This standard covers replacing pure tin and Pb-free tin alloy finishes with SnPb finishes for subsequent assembly with SnPb solder.
 This standard covers process and testing requirements for a robotic dipping process and does not cover semi-automatic or purely manual dipping processes.

 • GEIA-STD-0006